 Almost everything that makes your life more comfortable, or allows you to work efficiently in the 21st century, is due to engineered solutions based on physical principles.
-The discovery of electricity, magnetism, relativity and quantum mechanics came about through human curiosity, but did not have practical applications until much later.
+For example, the discovery of electricity, magnetism, relativity and quantum mechanics came about through human curiosity; however, technologies based on these discoveries did not eventuate until much later.